 - Rampage: Also known as a 'PROC' (Powerful Rampage of Course), killing a monster will give a dwarf a rampage which will allow them to one shot every monster for 3 seconds except for Iron Golems and Death's Servant until their chestplate breaks.
 This ability will roll, meaning if the dwarf kills another monster with a rampage, the timer for the rampage will reset back to 3 seconds.
 While rampaging, dwarves emit green sparkles.

-- Momentum: Additionally, when a dwarf gets a kill they will recieve 4 absorption hearts.
+- Momentum: Additionally, when a dwarf gets a kill they will receive 4 absorption hearts.
 These hearts will reset upon each kill.

 - Scavenger: As well, when killing monsters with a rampage, a dwarf has a 30% chance of generating a few useful items in their inventory such as Mortar, Torches, Gold, Cobblestone, Arrows, or slightly less useful: Stone Cakes.